lgvier/autonomous_stand/README.md

 # Soldering

-Solder a couple wires to the button that you would usually press to raise the table; Connect it to COMM and NO (Normally open on the relay):
+Solder a couple wires to the button that you would usually press to raise the table;
 <img src="docs/soldering.jpg" alt="soldering" style="zoom:67%;" />

 Test by shorting the 2 wires, then reinstall the panel:
 <img src="docs/wiring.jpg" alt="wiring" style="zoom:67%;" />

-# Result
+Finally, connect the wires to the COMM and NO (normally open) ports on the relay.
+Doesn't matter which wire is on COMM or NO - the relay will just close the circuit when activated.

+# All set on the hardware side!

 <img src="docs/installed.jpg" alt="installed" style="zoom:67%;" />